A Choice for More Renewable Energy

 Community Choice is considered the single most powerful action cities can take to drastically reduce community energy emissions quickly.

-is CCE, Why is it important, Who is leading?
+What is CCE, Why is it important, Who is leading?

 Currently, most communities in northern California buy their electricity from PG&E. Community Choice Energy is an alternative, enabled by a 2002 state law (Assembly Bill 117), that allows cities or counties to choose their electric provider and the source of their electricity.